Wines

 • Pinot Grigio: Usually lighter in body and more delicate in texture, often with a more pronounced acidity and less complexity than Soave.

-Understanding these similarities and differences can help wine enthusiasts choose the right wine for their preferences and occasions and appreciate the unique qualities of each variety from the Veneto region.
+Understanding these similarities and differences can help wine enthusiasts select the ideal wine for their preferences and occasions, and appreciate the unique qualities of each variety from the Veneto region.

 Final Thoughts